NeLLi-team/gvclass/README.md

 * No whitespace in sequence headers
 * Recommended sequence header format if faa provided: <filenamebase>|<proteinid>
 * Input will be checked and reformatted if necessary
+* Domain- and order-level classifier will only be used on genomes that have at least 3 features

+### Settings
+* Config file allows to specify options for MAFFT (default is mafft-linsi), iqtree (default) or fasttree
+* fast_mode (default) can be set to False in config file, in that case single protein trees are also built for all conserved order-level marker genes

 ### IMG/VR
 * Upload you metagenome assembled genome or single contig to [IMG/VR](https://img.jgi.doe.gov/vr/) using the gvclass feature